1Finnkino Cinema Palace

 3Turku City Library

 Completed in 2007, Turku’s main library block combines the modern new wing with the main building from the 1800’s, itself representative of late renaissance architecture.
 Asmo Jaaksi’s design was a new interpretation of the library institution.
-Before, there were books to borrow and read but nowadays the library is also used for cultural events, to recharge your phone and to read the daily periodicals in over 100 languages.
+Before, there were books to borrow and read but nowadays the library is also used for cultural events, to borrow musical instruments, print with a 3D printer and to read the daily periodicals in over 100 languages.
 Inside the courtyard of the library block there is a grand cow, a work by Miina Äkkijyrkä, as well as the delightful Café Sirius.

 Inside, the facilities of the library can be described as a multi-layered wonderland of knowledge, where the acclaimed architecture of Jaaksi plays an important role.
 The main library is a place where culture, city residents, tourists, students, families and children come together in harmony.